Skip to main content Scroll Top

 One moderately-involved and engaged outdoor psychographic segment, the Aspirational Core, presents opportunities for outdoor brands, typically as a second priority behind the first three.

-• Aspirational Core (14% of outdoor consumers, 14% of outdoor spend, 100 index).
-These consumers want to be outdoorsy and seek adventure, but participate less regularly.
-They “stick close to home” even though they aspire to go farther for their outdoor activities, and are most likely to focus on just one or two activities.
-At times, they will rent outdoor gear as they are undecided on investing and committing to the activity on an ongoing basis.
-Demographically, they skew to younger and single.
+Aspirational Coreis 14% of outdoor consumers and 14% of outdoor spend, resulting in a 100 index.
+These consumers want to be outdoorsy and seek adventure but participate less regularly.
+They “stick close to home” even though they aspire to go farther for their outdoor activities, and they are most likely to focus on just one or two activities.

 There are also three less involved segments: Athleisurist, Sideliner, and Complacent.
 Together, these three represent a combined 22% of outdoor category spending and 46% of outdoor consumers.
 This means that in this customer segmentation example, almost half of the segment consumers are less attractive for brands to focus on.

-• Athleisurist (20% of outdoor consumers, 12% of outdoor spend, 60 index).
+• Athleisurist: 20% of outdoor consumers, 12% of outdoor spend, 60 index.
 This segment enjoys less active outdoor pursuits like gardening, relaxing outside and walking for enjoyment.
 They seek sensible basics in their products and mainstream outdoor brands.
 Demographically, they skew to older and female consumers.

-• Sideliner (12% of outdoor consumers, 4% of outdoor spend, 33 index).
+• Sideliner: 12% of outdoor consumers, 4% of outdoor spend, 33 index.
 This consumer enjoys barbecuing, walking outdoors and relaxing but faces physical limitations that prevent more strenuous outdoor activities.

-• Complacent (14% of outdoor consumers, 29% of outdoor spend, 29 index).
+• Complacent: 14% of outdoor consumers, 29% of outdoor spend, 29 index.
 This low-intensity segment prefers the creature comforts of indoors to outdoors.
 Their motivation for spending time outdoors is limited to getting fresh air and their backyard is “enough outdoors” for them.

 Customer Segmentation Examples for Outdoor and Active Brands